Dual nature of radiation and matter Class 12th Notes - Free NCERT Class 12 Physics Chapter 11 Notes - Download PDF

 Lenard observed that when light was shown on an emitter plate between two electrodes, current started to flow.
 Both of them studied the variation of this photocurrent with collector plate potential, intensity of light and frequency of light.
 Furthermore, Hallwach observed that zinc plates became positively charged when exposed to UV light.
 This confirmed that negatively charged particles were emitted.

-Through their study, they discovered that there is a minimum frequency of light, named as the threshold frequency, below which no electrons are emitted, through a series of tests.
+Through their study, they discovered that there is a minimum frequency of light, named the threshold frequency, below which no electrons are emitted, through a series of tests.
 This frequency varied from metal to metal.

 Experimental Study of Photoelectric Effect